varun-tiwari1/CS252_Assignment/Question-2/Readme.md

 ## Running a Program

-The c code file named Threaded_Program.c is kept in the replit(online) repository.
+The c code file named main.c is kept in the replit(online) repository.
 Then in shell the code has been compiled and run using commands -

-For Compiling -  `gcc -pthread -w threaded_program.c`
+For Compiling -  `gcc -pthread -w main.c`

 For Running -  `./a.out`